 As you’ll bite into Hong Kong flavours you’ll realise like its DNA, its dishes also capture Hong Kong’s east-meets-west heritage in the most delicious of ways.
 From traditional Cantonese dim sum to beverages influenced by British culture, there’s a lot to surprise your taste buds.
 For one of the world’s most affordable Michelin star and Michelin recommended restaurants check out Tim Ho Wan at Tsim Sui Po.

-For an authentic taste of Hong Kong food culture check out wonton noodles at Mak’s Noodles, egg tarts at Tai Cheong Bakery, seafood in Sai Kung, barbecued meats at Joy Hing.
+For an authentic taste of Hong Kong food culture, check out wonton noodles at Mak’s Noodles, egg tarts at Tai Cheong Bakery, seafood in Sai Kung, and barbecued meats at Joy Hing.

 Hong Kong is not just about meat, here are some of the must-try vegetarian and vegan restaurants: